microsoftgraph/msgraph-sample-ios-swift/tutorial/04-add-aad-auth.md

     }
     ```

-1. Open **GraphTutorial/WelcomeViewController.swift** and replace the existing `signOut` function with the following.
+1. Open **WelcomeViewController.swift** and replace the existing `signOut` function with the following.

     ```Swift
     @IBAction func signOut() {